 - High levels of stress

-Bottom Line: A connection is also important because untreated adrenal problems can only lead to more fatigue and other health issues related to the adrenals and the thyroid.
+Bottom Line: A connection is also important because untreated adrenal problems can only lead to more fatigue.
+As well as other health issues related to the adrenals and the thyroid.

 Thyroid Disease & Adrenal Dysfunction: Symptoms